 Here Heidegger is saying that two Jewish swindlers no more reveal the essence of parliamentary democracy than unnamed German academic frauds reveal the essence of National Socialism.
 This is actually a critique of National Socialist propaganda and a refutation of an argument against liberal democracy, although it also amounts to an analogous defense of National Socialism.

 In another passage, Heidegger writes, “At the same time, the ‘cunning’ of Bolshevist politics comes to light.
 The Jew Litvinov surfaces again. . . .”
 (June, 1941; GA 96: 242; trans.
 Polt).
-This clearly seems to be an unironic use of the Nazi trope.
+This may well be an unironic use of the Nazi trope.

 Judaism as a Religion